 • The patient may rescind the request at any time.

-• Two physicians, one of whom is the patient’s attending physician, familiar with the patient’s case, must confirm the diagnosis.
+• In Oregon’s law, two physicians, one of whom is the patient’s attending physician, familiar with the patient’s case, must confirm the diagnosis.
 Each physician must be licensed by the state to practice medicine and certified to prescribe medications.

 • If either physician determines the patient may be suffering from a psychiatric or psychological disorder or depression causing impaired judgment, they must refer the patient for evaluation by a state licensed psychiatrist or psychologist to determine their mental competency.
 Medication cannot be prescribed until such evaluation determines the patient is mentally competent.

 • The attending physician must mail or hand-deliver the prescription to the pharmacy.